NealGarcia/nba-teams/README.md

 The strict rules of the challenge included using React as the framework, optional use of ReactBootstrap package to create the layout, and free-range to create components best suited to my solution.

 Though it was optional, I chose to learn and use ReactBootstrap for styling and layout.
 This was my first time using ReactBootstrap components, and I found it easy to use with its components and existing stylesheets.
-However, I wasn't able to modify some of the predefined styles of the `Table` component, for example: `border-radius`, and spacing between rows not seeming to work.
+However, I wasn't able to modify some of the predefined styles of the `Table` component, for example: `border-radius`, and `margin` between rows not seeming to work.

 Extra credits included implementing search and sort, as well as writing unit test cases with Cypress.
 I was able to implement search and sort, however, writing unit test cases in Cypress is planned for the next iteration.